NoDanCoder/simple_shell/README.md

     total 0
     test@ubuntu:~/simple_shell$

+## **Comments**

+Commands can be run with an extra parameter called a comment.
+This parameter is used for writing a descriptory text when executing.
+In order to use this option the user will have to add the character '#' after a command or its arguments with a trailing space:

+Example:

+    test@ubuntu:~/simple_shell$ ./hsh
+    $ ls -l /tmp #This is a comment
+    total 0
+    $

+Everything written after the character '#' will be ignored in the execution.

 ## **Built Ins**

 The simple shell has a set of commands that work like internal functions and don't require the search for any executable program.